Ratan7408/School-Demo/README.md

+Project Title
+CRUD Application

+This project is a simple CRUD (Create, Read, Update, Delete) application built using PHP.
+It demonstrates the implementation of basic database operations and serves as a foundation for more complex web applications.

+Features
+Create: Add new records to the database.
+Read: Display existing records in a user-friendly interface.
+Update: Modify existing records.
+Delete: Remove records from the database.
+Modular design with reusable PHP classes.
+Organized folder structure for scalability.
 Folder Structure
 bash
 Copy code

 ├── assets/         # Contains static files like CSS, JS, images ├── config/         # Configuration files (e.g., database connection) ├── includes/       # Shared components (e.g., header, footer)